websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/completely-custom-configuration.md

 ## Add the Web-ContextPath

 Specify your bundle's `Web-ContextPath` in the `bnd.bnd` file.
-For example, the sample project has `Web-ContextPath: /u2g5-web` in the BND file.
+For example, the sample project has `Web-ContextPath: /u2g5-web` in the Bnd file.
 This is what registers the `ServletContext` object in the Configuration Screen file.
-Note that a servlet context created automatically for portlets but for this sample that has no portlet, the line must be added to the BND file.
+Note that a servlet context is created automatically for portlets but since this sample doesn't have a portlet this line must be added to the Bnd file.

 ## Create a Custom JSP